-The above is only an initial treatment and by no means will it allow for full recovery.
-If you aim to return to your regular routine and regain full function, you should schedule an appointment with Brunswick Heads Physio at your earliest convenience.
-Our sports physios will examine your condition, tailor a treatment plan and help you return to your everyday routine in the quickest and safest way.
+The above is just a first step to full recovery.
+If you’re keen to return to your regular routine and regain full function, you should schedule an appointment with Brunswick Heads Physio at your earliest convenience.
+Our sports physios will examine your condition, tailor a treatment plan, and help you return to your everyday routine in the quickest and safest way.

 We may use the following treatments in your recovery plan:

 - Personalised exercise plans designed to support recovery